shh69io/AutoFileSort/README.md

 ### **AutoFileSort**

 A Python-based file organizer that helps users automatically categorize files into different directories based on their extensions.
-The program scans a given directory and moves files into categorized folders such as `Documents`, `Images`, `Audio`, `Video`, and `unsorted` for files with undefined extensions.
+The program scans a given directory and moves files into categorized folders such as `Documents`, `Images`, `Audio`, `Video`, `Archive`, `Scripts` and `unsorted` for files with undefined extensions.
 It generates logs of the file movement, making it easier to track what was done.

 ---